klehmann/domino-jna/README.md

 });
 ```

-This selected list feature demonstrated above is already the first big surprise, if you only know HCL's Java API for Domino.
+Reducing the view to a specific selection (of note ids) is already the first big surprise, if you only know HCL's Java API for Domino.
-It dynamically filters the collection to only return entries matching an id list, that you might have read via previous lookups.

 Comparable to reading fulltext search results, but a lot more powerful!
 And the cool thing is that Domino handles the filtering and even the paging for you (`entriesToSkip` parameter). so you don't have to waste